Code-Institute-Submissions/AH-Swim-School/README.md

 On the Home page it gives you a brief description on the qualifictions that the teachers obtain aswell as times, dates and venues of when the lessons will be taking place, all the main topics users want to know before they click onto a website and its all on the home page.

-You can view the live website here-
+You can view the live website here - https://sidhowes.github.io/AH-Swim-School/

 ## UX